MichalOpoka/ecfr/cfr/title-11-Federal-Elections/chapter-I-Federal-Election-Commission/subchapter-A-General/part-113-Permitted-Prohibited-Uses-Campaign-Accounts/section-113.1.md

 (iv) A person who shares a residence with the candidate.

-(8) *Recordkeeping.* For those uses of campaign funds described in paragraphs (g)(1)(i) and (g)(1)(ii) of this section that involve both personal use and either campaign or office-holder use, a contemporaneous log or other record must be kept to document the dates and expenses related to the personal use of the campaign funds.
+(9) *Recordkeeping.* For those uses of campaign funds described in paragraphs (g)(1)(i) and (g)(1)(ii) of this section that involve both personal use and either campaign or office-holder use, a contemporaneous log or other record must be kept to document the dates and expenses related to the personal use of the campaign funds.
 The log must be updated whenever campaign funds are used for personal expenses, as described in paragraph (g)(1) of this section, rather than for campaign or office-holder expenses.
 The log or other record must also be maintained and preserved for 3 years after the report disclosing the disbursement is filed, pursuant to 11 CFR 102.9 and 104.14(b).

 [45 FR 15124, Mar.
 7, 1980, as amended at 56 FR 34126, July 25, 1991; 60 FR 7874, Feb.
 9, 1995; 67 FR 38361, June 4, 2002; 67 FR 76978, Dec.
 13, 2002; 73 FR 79602, Dec.
 30, 2008; 75 FR 32, Jan.
 4, 2010; 79 FR 77849, Dec.
-29, 2014; 81 FR 34863, June 1, 2016]
+29, 2014; 81 FR 34863, June 1, 2016; 89 FR 13, Jan.
+2, 2024]